 Vancouver to Banff Drive – The Shortest Route

-This route is almost entirely on the Trans Canada Highway, also known as Highway #1.
+Driving Vancouver to Banff on this route is almost entirely on the Trans Canada Highway, also known as Highway #1.
 Once you’re on Highway #1, expect quite a lot of traffic coming out of Vancouver.
 I recommend leaving before 1pm if you’re traveling on a weekday, as Vancouver rush hour traffic will slow you down after 1pm.

 Once you’re past Abbotsford the traffic will lighten significantly on this Vancouver to Banff drive itinerary, and you’ll enjoy the beautiful views of the Matsqui prairie farmland up against the Coastal mountains.